syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 ## Understanding Destination Selectors

-You may be asking yourself: how did Kratix know it should install the Sub-promises on the Platform cluster?
+You may be asking yourself: how did Kratix know it should install the sub-promises on the Platform cluster?
 And how did it know to install the NGINX and the PostgreSQL Promises dependencies on the Worker cluster?

 The answer is: **Destination Selectors**.